Receive An Offer Today, Sell In Less Than 21 days...

 The income capitalization approach estimates the house’s value based on the steady income the property can generate.
 This is useful for rental properties, as it considers the potential rental income and expenses.

-The market data approach estimates the house’s value based on the prices of similar houses recently sold in the area.
+The market data approach estimates the house’s value based on the prices of similar homes recently sold in the area.
 This is the most common approach real estate investors use, as it reasonably estimates the house’s fair market value.

 Q: Are there any fees or commissions to work with you?

-A: This makes us stand out from the traditional selling method: There are NO fees or commissions when you sell your residence to BP 215.
-We’ll make you an offer, and if it’s a fit, we’ll buy your home (and we’ll often pay for the closing costs, too!).
 No hassle.
 No fees.
 We make our money after we pay for repairs on the house (if any) and sell it for a profit (we’re taking risks here on whether we can sell it for a profit or not; once we buy the house from you, the responsibility is ours, and you walk away without the burden of the property and its payments.

 Q: How are you different from a real estate agent?